zoe9078/website-2.0/exampleSite/content/english/_index.md

 about:
   enable: true
   title: "About Me"
   description: "Welcome!
 I am Zoe White, a student of computer science and art.
-My passions lie where these two subjects meet and I am pursuing opportunities which will give me experience in either, but preferably both, of these areas."
+My passions lie where these two subjects meet and I am pursuing opportunities which will give me experience in either, but preferably both, of these areas.
+Scroll down for a short overview of some of my skills!"
   image: "images/wrapper-img.png"
   button:
     enable: true